De-Armoring: A Pathway to Connection.

 Imagine walking through life wearing thick armor: while it might shield us from harm, it also prevents us from deeply feeling the touch of another, the warmth of the sun, or the simple pleasure of breathing into every part of our body.
 Over time, the cost of this protection becomes greater than the pain it was meant to prevent.

-De-armoring is a process of recognizing the ways we’ve kept ourselves closed off, from pain, yes, but also from love, and creating the conditions to slowly soften, open, and reconnect.
+De-armoring is a process of recognizing the ways we’ve kept ourselves closed off from love in an attempt to avoid pain, and intentionally creating the conditions to slowly soften, open, and reconnect.

 What Is De-Armoring?